Strijkerr/quotellm_tweak/README.md

 Large Language Models aren't great at providing literal quotes.
 They can mess up word order and punctuation, and they cannot reliably count words or characters.
 Retrying the generation until a proper quote is generated is costly and not guaranteed, while employing 'fuzzy matching' find the corresponding exact quotes can lead to false positives.

 A better approach is _constrained generation_: forcing the LLM to stick to spans from the original text.
 This turned out to be non-trivial with existing libraries (`transformers`, `outlines`).
-The current module, `QuoteLLM`, implements a basic solution, also supporting discontinuous spans (like `...` in the above example).
+The current module, `QuoteLLM`, implements a basic solution, also supporting discontinuous spans (like the above example).

 _Caveat 1: Currently tested only with `unsloth/llama-3-70b-bnb-4bit`, though any model should work whose tokenizer handles spaces in the same way (namely, as part of word-piece tokens)._